Block ads while browsing on Android and iOS

 Jesse Simms • March 30, 2016if( has_post_thumbnail( $post_id ) ): ?>

-With smartphones becoming ubiquitous in our daily lives, it’s no wonder that we spend more time browsing the web on our phones.
+Smartphones are ubiquitous in our daily lives, so it’s no wonder that we spend more time browsing the web on our phones than ever before.

-Increasingly, websites are being optimized for mobile so you see basically the same site whether you have the latest iPhone, Nexus 5 or Moto E. Sadly, one thing hasn’t changed: An overabundance of ads that, aside from being annoying, can chew through your mobile data without your knowledge.
+It’s rare to come across a website that hasn’t been optimized for mobile these days, which is a nice change.
+Sadly, one thing hasn’t changed: An overabundance of ads that, aside from being annoying, can chew through your mobile data without your knowledge.

 Take control of your mobile data usage with a content-blocking app like AdBlock Browser.
 Free for Android and iOS, this browser comes with a built-in ad blocking feature to save your battery, save your data and load pages faster.
 It also includes the option to white-list ads on sites that you want to support, which is a great addition.